Carr Fire tornado

 2018 fire tornado in California, U.S.

 In the evening hours of July 26, 2018, a large fire tornado formed inside of the Carr Fire.
-The fire tornado, which had peak windspeeds of 143 mph, killed at least three people and injured five others while on the ground for approximately thirty minutes.
-The fire tornado was the most powerful in California history, and was the deadliest fire tornado to ever form as part of a larger event.
+The fire tornado, which had peak wind speeds of 143 mph, killed at least four people and injured six others while on the ground for approximately thirty minutes.
+The fire tornado was the most powerful in California history and was the deadliest fire tornado to ever form as part of a larger event.
 In addition, the fire tornado was the second ever to be recorded, after one that occurred in the 2003 Canberra bushfires.
-The tornado trapped several bulldozer operators in their vehicles, resulting in the death of Jeremy Stoke, 37, a bulldozer operator who was killed as the fire tornado tracked over him.
-Don Smith was also killed by the fire under unknown circumstances.
+The tornado trapped several bulldozer operators in their vehicles, resulting in the death of Jeremy Stoke, 37, a fire inspector who was killed as the fire tornado tracked over him and also killed three other people in a collapsed home.
+The event is officially listed as a fire whirl by the National Weather Service.

 Background

-The Carr Fire was reported on the afternoon of July 23, 2018, at the intersection of Highway 299 and Carr Powerhouse Road, in the Whiskeytown district of the Whiskeytown–Shasta–Trinity National Recreation Area, in Shasta County, California, near French Gulch.
+The Carr Fire was reported on the afternoon of July 23, 2018, at the intersection of SR 299 and Carr Powerhouse Road, in the Whiskeytown district of the Whiskeytown–Shasta–Trinity National Recreation Area, in Shasta County, California, near French Gulch.
 The fire was believed to have been started accidentally by a vehicle towing a dual-axle travel trailer.
 One of the tires on the trailer blew out, causing the steel rim to scrape along the pavement, generating sparks that ignited dry vegetation along the edge of the highway.
 Wind caused the fire to spread quickly.
 Hot conditions and steep, inaccessible terrain presented challenges for fire crews as they strengthened containment lines.
-Highway 299 was closed and French Gulch was placed under mandatory evacuation.
+SR 299 was closed, and French Gulch was placed under mandatory evacuation.